jasonm23/onlisp-markdown/onlisp.md

 ﬁrst two sections describe the two basic types of context, and show how to deﬁne macros for each.

-The next three sections describe macros for conditional and repeated evalua- tion.
+The next three sections describe macros for conditional and repeated evaluation.
 An operator whose arguments are to be evaluated less than once, or more than once, must also be deﬁned as a macro.
 There is no sharp distinction between operators for conditional and repeated evaluation: some of the examples in this chapter do both (as well as binding).
 The ﬁnal section explains another similarity